 - Variable underlying cognitive abilities

-An assessment is made of all new pupils’ needs by the SALT and class teacher and is based on:
+An assessment is made of all new pupils’ needs by the SALT and Year 7 Progress Lead and is based on:

 - Previous school information